zeroc-ice/ice-builder-visualstudio/README.md

 The Ice Builder for Visual Studio replaces the old Ice add-in for Visual Studio.
 Each time you start Visual Studio with both the Ice Builder extension and the Ice add-in installed, the Ice Builder will offer to remove the Ice add-in.

 Project files created with the Ice add-in are not compatible with the Ice Builder.
 When you open such a project file, the Ice Builder will offer to convert your project's configuration to the Ice Builder format.
 You should backup your project files first, as this conversion is irreversible.

+The C++ projects created with the old Add-in include a uncoditional import of `$(ALLUSERSPROFILE)\\ZeroC\\Ice.props` this file is no longer installed with Ice 3.7.0 and you must manually remove the imports to be able to load the projects and convert them with the Ice Builder.